chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-12-30-2024-as-bullet-points/index.md

 - **National Lampoon's Christmas Vacation**: A classic!
 It makes very little sense after rewatching it so many times and being more analytical, but it was good to have in the background while preparing the Christmas dinner (Danish frikadeller with brown sauce, and red cabbage: easy to make, easy to enjoy, especially as leftovers).
 - **Jingle All the Way**: This movie has so much going on.
 Nothing is really addressed, and Schwarzenegger's character just lucks out in making his family not hate him.
 Also reindeer shouldn't drink beer… right?
 - **Despicable Me**: I didn't see the full movie but I'd already seen it before.
 I should watch the sequels… I really like this kind of animated movie.
+- **Despicable Me 2**: Edited to add this one.
+It was pretty fun!
+A few things were a little iffy (the sushi shack thing!) but I liked it.
+Steve Carell's way of saying "girls" is quite something.

 ## TV shows
 Shows are obviously a bigger time investment than movies, so I didn't get through a lot, especially since I'm catching up on existing shows with many seasons readily available…